arnrdn/bookstore/README.md

 # Bookstore

 > It is an app you can use to store your favorite books!
 You can update them and delete them afterward.
-All of the books stored in the [Bookstore API](https://www.notion.so/Bookstore-API-51ea269061f849118c65c0a53e88a739)!
+All of the books are stored in the [Bookstore API](https://www.notion.so/Bookstore-API-51ea269061f849118c65c0a53e88a739)!

 <p align="center">
   <img src="./src/img/app-screenshot.png" width="600px">